File #: 23-3700 Version: 1 Name: 966 AND 1977 DIVISION STREET “RIOTS”

 Title: PROPOSED RESOLUTION A RESOLUTION MEMORIALIZING CHICAGO'S 1966 AND 1977 DIVISION STREET "RIOTS" - THE DIVISION STREET PUERTO RICAN REBELLION WHEREAS, Chicago's vibrant Puerto Rican community, comprised of 120,000 people, has grown as a stronghold for community organizing after two major events of civil unrest dubbed as the Division Street "riots" of 1966 and 1977, which were the result of its historical socio-economic political marginalization; and WHEREAS, the Division Street riots were multiple days of civil urban rebellion between June 12-14, 1966 and June 4-5, 1977 in the "Greater Humboldt Park" communities of Humboldt Park, West Town, Hermosa and Logan Square; and WHEREAS, tensions have been high within the Puerto Rican community during the 1950s, '60s, and '70s as they faced spatial de-concentration in the form gentrification in Lincoln Park, Wicker Park, and Bucktown, housing discrimination based on the color of their skin and their ethnicity (as well as arson on properties ...

-Sponsors: ANTHONY J. QUEZADA, FRANK J. AGUILAR, ALMA E. ANAYA, SCOTT R. BRITTON, JOHN P. DALEY, BRIDGET DEGNEN, BRIDGET GAINER, MONICA GORDON, BILL LOWRY, DONNA MILLER, STANLEY MOORE, JOSINA MORITA, KEVIN B. MORRISON, TARA S. STAMPS, MAGGIE TREVOR
+Sponsors: ANTHONY J. QUEZADA, FRANK J. AGUILAR, ALMA E. ANAYA, SCOTT R. BRITTON, JOHN P. DALEY, BRIDGET DEGNEN, BRIDGET GAINER, Monica Gordon, BILL LOWRY, DONNA MILLER, STANLEY MOORE, JOSINA MORITA, KEVIN B. MORRISON, TARA S. STAMPS, MAGGIE TREVOR

 title